thirumurthis/Learnings/angular/Angular_Course-development.md

 ```

 ##### ngOnChanges *life-cycle hook*
- Any change on input bound property or output bound event then angular use ngOnChange life-cycle hook in which the value gets updated on DOM.
+ Any change on input bound property event then angular use `ngOnChange` life-cycle hook in which the value gets updated on DOM.

-Scenario usage, when there is a change in value then the color of the button.
+- Scenario usage, when there is a change in value then the color of the button.
+- Check the Angular document [Link](https://angular.io/guide/lifecycle-hooks#onchanges)
 ```js
 //SomeComponent.component.ts include import for `onChanges` from @angular/core import { Component, OnInit,Input, EventEmitter, Output, OnChanges} from '@angular/core'